uploadcare/try-uploadcare-widget/README.md

 ### Widget configuration

-Uploadcare jQuery File Uploader Widget can be deeply customized to suit your UX/UI.
+Uploadcare jQuery File Uploader can be deeply customized to suit your UX/UI.
 You can define allowed upload sources, implement file validation, and more.

 All the options defined in the [widget options docs][widget-options-docs] are also supported in the component as props (use the **camelCase** notation, you can find it under “Object key” in the referenced article).

-Use the live [Uploadcare jQuery File Uploader Widget][uc-widget-configure] as a starting point and consider checking out the docs on [widget configuration][uc-docs-widget-config].
+Use the live [Uploadcare jQuery File Uploader][uc-widget-configure] as a starting point and consider checking out the docs on [widget configuration][uc-docs-widget-config].

 ## Security issues